MISSION

 A

-A Indeed, and at the time people were telling me there was no room for a newcomer to the market, I had an eye-opening experience meeting the president of a venture company.
-That was Mr. Koji Ochiai (currently Director and CTO of DAIZ).
+Indeed, at the time people were telling me there was no room for a newcomer to the market, I had an eye-opening experience meeting the president of a venture company.
+That person was Mr. Koji Ochiai , who is currently Director and CTO of DAIZ.

-The soybeans created by the Ochiai Germination Method were not like mere sprouted soybeans.
+We could confidently say that the soybeans produced by the Ochiai Germination Method were more than just ordinary sprouted soybeans.

 Mr. Koji Ochiai in his Seed Life Tech days